LestevMisha/club_start/resources/views/components/structure.md

 2. every component parent html class should have "coponent" class.
 3. every css component style should have first selector as ".component ".
 4. `js-validation` class has to be on each component that renders errors.
+5. tailwind renders every blade file inside `/resources` directory, any partials will have their styles since they're seen by the tailwind compiler.